Choose one of our Healthcare courses

 Australia’s healthcare industry is world-class.
-If you’re interested in people, fascinated by the human body and want to help others live healthy, productive lives, studying a healthcare degree is a great choice.
+If you’re interested in people, fascinated by the human body and want to help others live healthy, productive lives, studying a healthcare course is a great choice.

 As well as being a career where no two days are the same, healthcare also has massive (and steady) employment growth opportunities.
 Health and social assistance employment in 2018 was up by 57,700 jobs, or 3.6 per cent1.
 ABS employment data predicts that this industry will grow by a further 14.9% over the next five years, with Australia’s ageing population a key driver of this growth.